Sometime between May and June a special change takes place in Venice. The lush spring…

 Now, for a change – have a look at what Venetians are wearing in their town in summer.
 If you’re in Venice for the first time in summer or even the first time ever, you will wonder what’s really useful and cool.
 Like the light ballerina that make you fly through town :-)

 Casual summer wear is the answer for the tourist, of course.
 But what does Italian chic casual summer wear mean?
-You can see an example in the picture below.
 We wear rather tight fitting gowns.
 Could be one color, or soft stripes.
 And we need elegant yet capient bags when shopping (no plastic bags).

 When we take a day off in our own town, we choose comfortable wear that doesn’t need to be expensive.
 But it does enable us to go for walks during the summer heat.
 You can copy this style, and in particular, take note of the following suggestions.